These photographs have been handed down through generations in our family.

 They were handed down into our family on his death in 1950.

 He kept many accurate records.
 He made a family heritage diagram showing several generations, now in our Family Gallery.
+He wrote descriptions on the backs of many photographs, but nothing is recorded on these.

 These photos were probably shared among the family and friends.
 Perhaps someday other photos will surface in a family album saved by 'distant' relatives.
 We may yet know who these people are.